Syracuse Orange Logo

 What is Syracuse?

-Syracuse, or more specifically, Syracuse Orange, is the athletic department of Syracuse University of New York State.
+Syracuse, or more specifically, Syracuse Orange, is the athletic department of Syracuse University in New York State.
 It has 20 men’s and women’s teams: basketball, boxing, lacrosse, track and field, field hockey, soccer, rowing, and many other sports.
 They represent the Atlantic Coast Conference and compete in NCAA Division I.

 1967 – 1988